 It is not only unfair, but also unjust to deny people who have served their debt to society to be forever stripped of their right to vote.

 I will fight for the immediate automatic restoration of the RIGHT to vote for people who are convicted felons immediately and automatically after completion of their probationary or incarceration sentence.

 I also support the elimination of closed primaries.
-Why should anyone be prohibited from voting for their choice of candidate simply because they choose to be identified as a Democrat or Republican?
+Why should anyone be prohibited from voting for their choice of candidate simply because they choose to be identified as a Democrat,Republican, Independent, NPA, or any other party?
 People who choose not to participate in any formal political party and choose to register as independents should be permitted to have their voices heard in primary elections.

 The reversal of these types of policies that deny democracy will be one of my top priorities once I am elected.

 It is a sad testament to our current leadership that many people who work 40 hours or more a week are still living below the poverty line.

 It is past time for the minimum wage to be increased to one that people can actually live on.
 I will fight for a minimum wage of $15.00 an hour for hourly employees.
 I also support an increase of the minimum wage for service staff earning tips.
 These increases will be implemented over a five-year period for most business.
 Those businesses with over 100 employees will be phased in over three years.

 It is pathetic that we have to fight for a minimum wage increase.
 After years of huge profits and a skyrocketing stock market, there is more than enough money to pay employees double the current unrealistic minimum wage of $7.25 an hour.
 That amounts to a gross income of $1,160 a month and $13,920 a year, before taxes are withdrawn, leaving families with even less to survive on.